-- · findings in pre-clinical studies; - reaching agreements on acceptable terms with prospective clinical research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · obtaining regulatory approval to commence a clinical trial; - complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial, or being required to conduct additional trials before moving on to the next phase of trials;
+- findings in pre-clinical studies; - · reaching agreements on acceptable terms with prospective clinical research organizations, or CROs, vendors and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs, vendors and trial sites; - obtaining regulatory clearance to commence a clinical trial; - · complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial, or being required to conduct additional trials before moving on to the next phase of trials; - obtaining institutional review board, or IRB, approval to conduct a clinical trial at numerous prospective sites;

-- · obtaining institutional review board, or IRB, approval to conduct a clinical trial at numerous prospective sites; - recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size of the patient population, nature of trial protocol, meeting the enrollment criteria for our studies, screening failures, the inability of the sites to conduct trial procedures properly, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications; - retaining patients who have initiated their participation in a clinical trial but may be prone to withdraw due to the treatment protocol, lack of efficacy, personal issues, or side effects from the therapy, or who are lost to further follow-up; - manufacturing sufficient quantities of a product candidate for use in clinical trials on a timely basis; - complying with design protocols of any applicable special protocol assessment we receive from the FDA; - severe or unexpected drug-related side effects experienced by patients in a clinical trial; - · collecting, analyzing and reporting final data from the clinical trials; - breaches in quality of manufacturing runs that compromise all or some of the doses made; positive results in FDA-required viral testing; karyotypic abnormalities in our cell product; or contamination in our manufacturing facilities, all of which events would necessitate disposal of all cells made from that source; - availability of materials provided by third parties necessary to manufacture our product candidates; - availability of adequate amounts of acceptable tissue for preparation of master cell banks for our products; and - requirements to conduct additional trials and studies, and increased expenses associated with the services of the Company's CROs and other third parties.
+- recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size of the patient population, nature of trial protocol, meeting the enrollment criteria for our studies, screening failures, the inability of the sites to conduct trial procedures properly, the inability of the sites to devote their resources to the trial, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications; - retaining patients who have initiated their participation in a clinical trial but may be prone to withdraw due to the treatment protocol, lack of efficacy, personal issues, or side effects from the therapy, or who are lost to further follow-up; - manufacturing sufficient quantities of a product candidate for use in clinical trials on a timely basis; - complying with design protocols of any applicable special protocol assessment we receive from the FDA; - · severe or unexpected drug-related side effects experienced by patients in a clinical trial; - · collecting, analyzing and reporting final data from the clinical trials; - breaches in quality of manufacturing runs that compromise all or some of the doses made; positive results in FDA-required viral testing; karyotypic abnormalities in our cell product; or contamination in our manufacturing facilities, all of which events would necessitate disposal of all cells made from that source: - · availability of materials provided by third parties necessary to manufacture our product candidates; - availability of adequate amounts of acceptable tissue for preparation of master cell banks for our products; - requirements to conduct additional trials and studies, and increased expenses associated with the services of the Company's CROs and other third parties; and - meeting logistical requirements for the delivery of investigational product.

 If we are required to conduct additional clinical trials or other testing of our product candidates beyond those that we currently contemplate, we or our development partners, if any, may be delayed in obtaining, or may not be able to obtain or maintain, clinical or marketing approval for these product candidates.
-We may not be able to obtain approval for indications that are entirely different from those indications for which we sought approval.
+We may not be able to obtain approval for indications that are as broad as intended, or we may be able to obtain approval only for indications that are entirely different from those indications for which we sought approval.